Devin Singletary Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Season Stats

-- Singletary has ran for a team-leading 782 yards on 169 carries (48.9 yards per game) and scored six touchdowns.
+- Singletary has a team-high 782 rushing yards (48.9 per game) and six touchdowns.

-- He also averages 12.8 receiving yards per game, catching 38 passes for 204 yards.

 - He has handled 169, or 39.5%, of his team's 428 rushing attempts this season.

-- The Bills have thrown the football in 58.7% of their plays from scrimmage this year while running the ball 41.3% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Bills, who rank third in the NFL in points scored, have dropped back to pass 58.7% of the time while running the ball 41.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Singletary's matchup with the Jets.